lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

-used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance and related PKIX protocols (e.g. TLS).
+used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance and related PKIX protocols.
-The use of HashML-DSA public keys within end entity certificates is not prohibited, but conventions for doing so are outside the scope of this document.

 This restriction is for both implementation and security reasons.